zramsay/eris-cli/README.md

 These concepts provide the core functionality of what we think a true smart contract application platform requires.

-To get started using `eris` to see what the tooling can do and how it can help your development patterns for smart contract applications, please see our [tutorial series](https://monax.io/docs).
+To get started using `monax` to see what the tooling can do and how it can help your development patterns for smart contract applications, please see our [tutorial series](https://monax.io/docs).

 # Architecture of the Tool

-`eris:cli` is mostly an opinionated wrapper around Docker's API.
+`monax` is mostly an opinionated wrapper around Docker's API.
 We have found that running applications locally which require sophisticated installation paths and/or complex configuration work best when used from Docker's container based system.

 Each of the `concepts` listed above is described in a bit more detail below.